Voice output, not transcription

 Credit previews, job states, and workspace billing make automated audio easier to manage.

 Agent builders, automation teams, and AI product teams usually need a repeatable path for writing, review, generation, billing, and reuse.
-The most important jobs here are tool calls you can review, templates protect quality, usage stays visible.
+The most important jobs here are voice output, not transcription, tool calls you can review, templates protect quality, usage stays visible.
 Those are the moments where voice becomes part of real work instead of a one-off export.

-Start with readable text, add expression tags when tone matters, choose an approved voice template, and create a speech job through the UI, API, or MCP.
-The same pattern works for AI agent voice output, LLM text-to-speech tools, MCP speech generation, which makes it easier for humans and LLM apps to share one process without exposing internal routing or credentials.
+Start with readable text, add natural-language expression directions when tone matters, choose an approved voice template, and create a speech job through the UI, API, or MCP.
+The same pattern works for AI agent voice output, voice agent text-to-speech, speech output for voice agents, which makes it easier for humans and LLM apps to share one process without exposing internal routing or credentials.

 Common questions